stefano-rgc/glitch_add_and_remove/README.md

 ### Run the program

-Make sure you have installed the following Python packages:
+Make sure you are using Python3 and have installed the following Python packages:

   - Numpy (https://www.numpy.org/)
   - Matplotlib (https://matplotlib.org/)